MCP Tools Reference

 | trw_recall | Search past learnings by keyword, tags, or impact. | Research |

-| trw_claude_md_sync | Promote high-impact learnings into CLAUDE.md. | Deliver |
+| trw_claude_md_sync | Promote high-impact learnings into the client-facing instruction surfaces for this repo. | Deliver |

-| trw_build_check | Run pytest + mypy, verify coverage thresholds. | Validate |
+| trw_build_check | Record pytest, mypy, and coverage results for delivery gates. | Validate |

 | trw_review | Independent code review with rubric scoring. | Review |